softappeal/diff/readme.md

 This tool shows changes in a directory.
 It also shows duplicated files and writes an archive.

-It must be copied at top level into the directory.
+It must be copied at the top level into the directory.
 It is started by double-clicking `start.command`.
 The current content is tracked in `node.yass`.